 - Tap Continue.

-- Choose the Permanent Unlock type:
+- Choose the desired device unlock type: Permanent Unlock

 - If successful, restart the device to apply the settings.